 Do you know which common thing connects South Korea, Switzerland, Singapore, Spain and Japan?

 They are five countries where people live the longest, with life expectancy from 81 to 90 years.
-South Korea is the champion, according to the latest research.
+South Korea is the champion in longevity, according to the latest research.

 Interestingly, each of these countries has a different environment and, thus, the assumed reasons for the longevity.